The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-1/lesson-0-semantics/semantics-lecture-notes.md

 3. Be mindful of spacing and indentation!
 4. Code a little, test a little.
 Use the "Preview" button to see your rendered HTML.
 Then pop it out into a new window.
 5. Style the page.
 Use the eye dropper and ruler extensions to your advantage!
+6. Create a repo and push your website to it!

 ## CSS
 **CSS** is the language used to add style (color, font, spacing) to the elements of a website.
 CSS is typically written in `.css` files and referenced by `.html` files using the `<link>` tag.